Scientific mode tutorial

 Next, look at the Variables tab of the Debug tool window.
 If you click the View as Array link nearby the

-area array, the Data tab in the SciView window will open:
+area array, the Data tab in the SciView window opens:

 Mind the only row of figures in the Data tab in the SciView - it's explained by the fact that the